jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 Just like a
 <a href="https://www.aboutamazon.com/news/company-news/2016-letter-to-shareholders">beautifully,
-wonderfully dissatisfied customer</a>, I have a wishlist of things that I would love to see from ChatGPT.
+wonderfully dissatisfied customer</a>, I have a wishlist of things that I would still love to see from ChatGPT.
 And, based on the pace of innovation that we've seen this year, I think many of them are nearly here already.